akihikodaki/dts/test_plans/vf_macfilter_test_plan.rst

       testpmd> start

-6. Use scapy to send 100 random packets with ip link set MAC to VF, verify the packets can be received by one VF and can be forward to another VF correctly.
+6. Use scapy to send 100 random packets with ip link set MAC to VF, verify the packets can be received by one VF and can be forwarded to another VF correctly.

-7. Also use scapy to send 100 random packets with a wrong MAC to VF, verify the packets can't be received by one VF and can be forward to another VF correctly.
+7. Also use scapy to send 100 random packets with a wrong MAC to VF, verify the packets can't be received by one VF and also can't be forwarded to another VF correctly.

 Test Case 2: test_kernel_2pf_2vf_1vm_mac_add_filter
 ===================================================